Reducing the Trotter error of Hamiltonian dynamics with multi-product formulas¶

 where \(x_j\) are our weighting coefficients, \(\rho^{k_j}_j\) is the density matrix corresponding to the pure state obtained by evolving the initial state with the product formula, \(S^{k_j}\), involving \(k_j\) Trotter steps, and \(j\) indexes the number of PFs that make up the MPF.

-You can view the usefulness of this from two perspectives:
+You can view the usefulness of MPF from two perspectives:

-2. Given some target number of Trotter steps that is too large to execute, you can use the MPF to find a shorter-depth circuit to run which results in a similar Trotter error.
+For a number of Trotter steps which results in deep circuits, you can use MPF to find several shorter-depth circuits to run which result in a similar Trotter error.

 Static MPFs are those where the \(x_j\) values do NOT depend on the evolution time, \(t\).